 In your group, discuss your answers and write them below.
 Don't look on the next page!

-What PPE would you recommend the entrant wear to repair a section of the screen?
-Why?

-In your group, discuss your answers and write them below.
+What PPE would you recommend screen?
+Why? d the entrant wear to repair a section of t he In your group, discuss your answers and write them below.